VS-R/Cifra/README.md

 Some of the codes are in Portuguese.
 You can find it and play it on (Portuguese-only): https://gamejolt.com/games/cifra/569637

 PS: I worked on it as the game designer and writer.
-My intentions with this fork is to eventually make a better version of the current game before start remaking it.
+My intentions with this fork is to eventually make a better version of the current game (including adding English) before start remaking it.